-23 Packages to distibute code
+25 Packages to distribute code

-Packages are ways of distributing software.
-We discussed packages in the material on Stack, Streak and Ecosystem: Chapter 10
+We discussed packages as one of the elements in the material on Stack, Streak and Ecosystem: Chapter 11

 Packages enable us to build on the work of others, when we install packages and import them into our code.
+Mostly they are things that we install and use.

-But eventually we will have code that we want to distribute to others, whether that be classmates or others within our organization, or perhaps the world at large.
+Yet eventually we will have code that we want to distribute to others, whether that be classmates or others within our organization, or perhaps the world at large.

 There are a few ways that we can distribute code, all with pros and cons.

-such as https://gist.github.com/ or http://pastebin.com.
+We can send code to others by simply copying and pasting, then sending perhaps by Slack or even through email.
+A slightly more advanced approach is to use a gist or pastebin such as https://gist.github.com/ or http://pastebin.com.
 Copy and pasting is quick but it is limited.
 We then have no way of updating the code, or of knowing where it is used.

-the code into their individual workspaces.
+We can, of course, share code via GitHub or GitLab.
+Here we can publish a repository, either publicly or within our Organization, and give people the URL.
+Then people can clone the code into their individual workspaces.
 At least then the potential user can re-visit for updates and our user would know where they could contact people for issues or even to share improvements.
+But overall, GitHub on its own is good for coordinating development, but not for distribution.

 Packages and package management offer a few other important advantages: